phuchoang2603/sis-arxiv-vad-papers/content/papers/Vad-R1 Towards Video Anomaly Reasoning via/index.md

 categories:
 - Hybrid
 github_link: https://github.com/wbfwonderful/Vad-R1
-description: Proposes a structured Perception-to-Cognition Chain-of-Thought and introduces Vad-Reasoning dataset, along with an improved reinforcement learning algorithm AVA-GRPO, to enhance the deep reasoning capabilities of Multimodal Large Language Models in video anomaly detection and understanding
+summary: Proposes a structured Perception-to-Cognition Chain-of-Thought and introduces Vad-Reasoning dataset, along with an improved reinforcement learning algorithm AVA-GRPO, to enhance the deep reasoning capabilities of Multimodal Large Language Models in video anomaly detection and understanding